 Evaluations are used to identify the current skill level of the players in specific age divisions to create similarly skilled teams and ensure each team has the necessary number of pitchers to compete.
 Yes, it is required that the player attends at least one of the evaluations.

 In evaluations, the player will be placed with a team and coach.
 In tryouts, the player is trying to earn a spot on a specific team and to play with a specific coach.

 Personal equipment is not only hygienic but typically is fitted to the player for comfort.
-I recommend players have their own protective face mask once they reach U12 and their own helmet when they start the sport.
-Again, it will go a long way of the Player is comfortable.
-With bats, I suggest purchasing a good quality composite bat when the player reaches U14 and is playing more competitively.
+We recommend players have their own protective face mask once they reach U12 and their own helmet when they start the sport.
+Again, it will go a long way if the player is comfortable.
+With bats, we suggest purchasing a good quality composite bat when the player reaches U13 and is playing more competitively.
 Team bats may still be used for younger players or lower divisions but players moving into B and A should consider their own.
-As there are many options, be sure to talk to a knowledgeable salesperson who can properly fit the bat to the player.
+As there are many options, be sure to talk to a knowledgeable coach or salesperson who can properly fit the bat to the player.